 S.Korea says DPRK fires unidentified projectile into eastern waters

-SEOUL, May 7 (Xinhua) -- The Democratic People's Republic of Korea (DPRK) fired an unidentified projectile into its eastern waters, South Korea's Joint Chiefs of Staff (JCS) said Saturday.
+SEOUL, May 7 (Xinhua) -- The Democratic People's Republic of Korea fired an unidentified projectile into its eastern waters, South Korea's Joint Chiefs of Staff said Saturday.

 Photos